A brief overview of LIQ Protocol and FAQ

 Serum is a decentralized exchange (DEX) and ecosystem that brings unprecedented speed and low transaction costs to decentralized finance.
 It is built on Solana and is completely permissionless.
 LIQ Protocol strengthens the Serum Ecosystem and keeps margin exchanges built on Serum healthy by handling liquidation events, and keeping margin accounts balanced on different lending platforms.

 The LIQ Protocol holds the following utility:

-A pool that allows users to provide liquidity to LIQ, in turn earning fees back from the liquidators profits by staking LP tokens.
-The liquidators profits are split between going back to the liquidators insurance fund, and buying back LIQ for liquidity provider rewards.
+- A pool that allows users to provide liquidity to LIQ, in turn earning fees back from the liquidators profits.

-A limited governance model allowing stakers to make decisions on the liquidation engine process and holdings, such as determining markets and pairs for the protocol to manage
+- A limited governance model allowing voters to make decisions on the liquidation engine process and holdings, such as determining markets and pairs for the protocol to manage.